therazz03/OnlineRecharge/README.md

   cd OnlineRecharge
 ```

-Install Xampp Server and copy OnlineRecharge folder into htdocs folder
+Install Xampp Server and copy OnlineRecharge folder into htdocs folder and than import ``` onlinerechrage.sql ``` to the phpmyadmin from database folder.
 Start the server

 ```bash